You’ve undoubtedly heard that paints never expire, but is this true for spray paints?

 You should move toward the next step when you can no longer hear hissing noises.

 3. Cut an aperture starting from the drilled hole

 The hole you drilled is for bleeding the spray can’s pressurized air.

-Making a hole in the ground is the next stage in the lid for ventilation so that you can quickly pour the paint out.
+Making a hole in the ground is the next stage in the ventilation lid so you can quickly pour the paint out.

 You can use giant scissors for this.
 Simply cut or slice a small hole in the top of the spray can where you previously drilled the hole.

 Remember that the lid will be pretty sharp once the spray can cut.

 You will then pour out the paint into a paint bucket.
 Turn the painting upside down to accomplish this.
 The paint from the container will spill into the paint bucket.
 If the paint won’t come out, it’s because it’s hardened inside the spray can.